 How to take the quiz honestly at elevation

-Keep morning and afternoon photos for any strip you are unsure about.
-South walls and pavement can silver turf by lunch while soil stays cool below.
-That pattern points to scheduling and exposure before it points to more fertilizer.
-Soggy corners that return after light rain often point to grade. snowmelt grading notes for Summit and Grand County help separate drainage from irrigation mistakes.
+Keep morning and afternoon photos for strips you are unsure about.
+Soggy corners that return after light rain often point to grade—see April snowmelt grading notes for Summit and Grand County.

 Questions